strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 ![](attachments/Clipboard_2020-12-09-14-01-04.png)

 Above we can see that we hunted the malicious process, then found its parent process ID, then did a find on that process ID.
-As you can see above, it was launced by the browser_broker.exe process.
+As you can see above, it was launched by the browser_broker.exe process.
 This once again, shows us that this process was launched from the browser.